Guy Smiley: Other appearances

 Also that season, Smiley hosted the first segment of "The Answer Lady", featuring an elderly woman named Granny Fanny Nesselrode who claimed she had the answer to everything but never gave the best answer to any question sent in by a viewer.
 Smiley was later replaced by a regionally accented Muppet host who bore some resemblance to him.

 Smiley did make some appearances that didn't have anything notable to do with his hosting career.
 When Cookie Monster was in a bakery chewing up items that rhymed with the word "buy", Smiley came in announcing he was "Guy Smiley, star of daytime television".
 At this point, Cookie couldn't remember that it was a pie he was after, and the repeated use of words that did rhyme with "pie" did nothing to jog his memory.
 The scene ended with him wrongly realizing that the rhyming item was "GUY!", and chasing Smiley around the bakery, trying to eat his hand off.

 He also appeared in a sketch featuring Grover as an Elevator Operator.
 It was to teach kids to face the front of an elevator.
 In this sketch, "Mr. Smiley" (as Grover calls him) is also voiced by Jim Henson, but with a different voice than that of his game show personality.

 In one movie theatre skit with Bert and Ernie, using Smiley as a one-line extra, the character is puppeted by Richard Hunt.

+Additionally, Guy Smiley appeared as a background character in the Sesame Street music video "Exit" performed by Little Chrissy, where he and Bert are seen going out together through the appropriately-placed "EXIT" door as Chrissy sings.

-Guy Smiley also took his entire studio audience to lunch.
-There were only table for 39, but not for 40.
+In a counting skit, Guy Smiley also took his entire studio audience to lunch, hoping there would be a big enough table.
+While there was a table for the 39 members of the audience, there was no available table for 40, forcing Smiley to sit outside and be sent the bill later.

 Guy Smiley also appeared in Alphabet Chat doing a commercial for Bow Wow Chow while Mr. Chatterly was trying to do a lecture about the letter R.

 He also appeared in On Vacation With Guy Smiley, in which he tried to photograph various animals in the jungle, but his loud voice kept scaring them off.
 At least until a tiger (Martin P. Robinson) came along, roaring and scaring away Guy's guide (Richard Hunt), but the tiger took the camera and took Guy's picture with the other animals.
 His pith helmet was provided by Zimbabwe After Six.

 Smiley shows up as a non-speaking background extra (wearing an odd, unusually stern expression) along with many other Muppets in the musical skit "Some/None".

 Guy Smiley also hosted the banquet meeting of things that begin with SH sound.
 Including a shirt, a shovel, a shrimp, a sheep with a shepherd, and even a short sized king.